numfocus/gsoc/2015/proposals/ian-henriksen.md

 **You need to accomplish this to mid-term.**

 ### June 22 - July 5
-Povide externally available wrappers for public math functions, reduction operators, and array iterators.
+Provide externally available wrappers for types, arrfunc manipulation, math functions, and array iterators.

 ### July 6 - July 19
 Make Python wrapper classes publicallay available for Cython modules as well.
-Make conversion routines to and from PEP 3118 compliant objects publically available as well
+Make conversion routines to and from PEP 3118 compliant objects publically available as well.

 ### July 20 - August 2
 Make and test wrappers for take and groupby operations.

 ### August 3 - August 16
-Make conversions to and from Python functions and numpy gufuncs work properly for external mosules
+Make conversions to and from Python functions and numpy gufuncs work properly for external modules.

 ### August 17 - August 21 19:00 UTC
 Simplify API as much as possible.
-Improve Documentation.
+Improve documentation.
 Clean up code further.

 ## Future work
 Future work will be focused on expanding the number of matrix and linear algebra operations that are available in DyND.
-Once finished, the Cython API should also be kept up-to-date with the features that are finished in C++
+Once finished, the Cython API should also be kept up-to-date with the features that are finished in C++.

 ## Open Source Development Experience
 I worked for over two years as a primary contributor to BYU's lab manuals for their new applied math emphasis.